samsquire/additive-guis/README.md

 python layouter.py blog_post.json
 ```

-And we can produce the following HTML page from the aboe predicates.
+And we can produce the following HTML page from the above predicates.

 ![additive-gui-1.png](additive-gui-1.png)